ohle/todotxt-more/README.md

 To see the task you are currently working on, issue `todo.sh timetrack current`.
 This may be worth adding to whatever bar (waybar/polybar/dwm's bar/etc) you use so you can see it at all times.

-The `timetrack.txt` log can be visualised with `todo.sh timetrack log`, it optionally takes a start date and an end date as parameters (YYYY-MM-DD).
+The `timetrack.txt` log can be visualised with `todo.sh timetrack log`, it optionally takes a start date and an end date (non-inclusive) as parameters (YYYY-MM-DD).
 Add the `-d` option if you want to have relative time (durations), use `-s` instead if you want it in raw seconds.

 Using `todo.sh timetrack daysummary` you can get a summary of total time spent, per day, on specific contexts or projects.
 It aggregates for each day all projects (``+``) and contexts (`@`) mentioned in the log.